Dee1985/AyDy-Burling-prework/README.md

     - Qustions are answered by using the console.
   - Activity 2: JavaScript Variables, Alerts, Prompts, and Conditionals
     - Qustions are answered by using the console.
+      - I decided to include additional reasoning for when a name is equal to the predetermined character limit.
+The instructions for the activity did not account for this particular condition.
+Since my name (AyDy) is 4 characters long, it is neither greater than nor less than the character limit of 4.
+Therefore, it seemed illogical (for me at least) to alert the user that names that are 4 characters long are anything other than equal to the character limit.
   - Activity 3: JavaScript Arrays and Loops
     - Qustions are answered by using the console.